Davey-Gravy/notes/Stress.md

 \tau_\text{ave}=\frac{P}{A}
 $$

-Cannot be assumed to be uniformly distributed
+Cannot be assumed to be uniformly distributed.

 ### Axial Loading on an Oblique Plane